CLEP / Western Civilization I

 Question 9: What marked the change in Roman law from ancient traditions to legal code?

-1. The Declaration of Pax Romana
+1. The teachings of Aristotle

-2. The Twelve Tables of Rome
+2. The Declaration of Pax Romana

-3. The teachings of Aristotle
+3. The speeches of Cicero

-4. The speeches of Cicero
+4. The Twelve Tables of Rome

 Explanation: The creation of the Twelve Tables of Rome was a hugely important turning point in Roman history and Western Civilization.
 They decided as a people to no longer rely on ancient oral traditions, but to write down their laws and make sure that every Roman would have to be subject to the same laws.
 The Twelve Tables were inspired by the legislative writings of Greek city-states (remember, the Greeks taught the Romans and the Romans taught the world), and the Twelve Tables would go on to be very influential in Western Europe centuries later.